Am I being censored? Some US TikTok users say app feels different after ban lifted

 NEW YORK: US TikTok users who once saw the app as a haven for free speech say they see signs of censorship after the platform, which is owned by China's ByteDance, was revived by an executive order from President Donald Trump.

+Trump has vowed to find a solution to the ban, with several bidders in the mix, including people with close relationships to the new Republican president.

-Users say they are seeing fewer livestreams, and some activity is being removed or flagged at higher rates for violating community guidelines, including for behavior that was previously permitted.
+Users say they are seeing fewer livestreams, and some activity is being removed or flagged at higher rates for violating community guidelines, including for behaviour that was previously permitted.

+"Our policies and algorithms did not change over the weekend," TikTok said in a statement to Reuters.

 But some users said they now see more content moderation, like limited search results, as well as warnings about misinformation and prompts for users to check their sources.